Back to School: An Action Plan

 Different school districts may name or deliver their support services in slightly different ways.
 For information on school district services start by looking at your school district website.

 In order to work towards making school as rewarding as possible for your child, it is important to promote a partnership between your family and key individuals from the school and health care team.

 Below are documents and services to assist you in your child's successful transition to school:

 - Partners in Teaching Program: Provides free seizure awareness workshops for teachers and students.

 - Understanding Students with Epilepsy: Tips for Teachers Information Sheet: Describes impacts of seizures on learning and gives suggestions on how to support children with epilepsy in the classroom.

-- Epilepsy and Seizure Information for Schools DVD: Explains facts about seizures and epilepsy, recognizing seizures and first aid, learning difficulties and teaching strategies to assist those with epilepsy.
+- Epilepsy and Seizure Information for Schools Video: Explains facts about seizures and epilepsy, recognizing seizures and first aid, learning difficulties and teaching strategies to assist those with epilepsy.

 - Partners in Teaching Classroom Resource Kits: Resources to teach kids about epilepsy and seizures.